 Suddenly, three Black Dragon agents get their heads impaled by the same spear before their skulls get ripped out along with their spines as Scorpion makes his presence known.
 Several agents respond by opening fire upon him as the armor goes limp and falls apart.

 Fortunately, Hanzo had teleported out of the suit before he slaughters two more enemy agents.
-A few other foes then fire their guns at the main group before they proceed to engage their foes.
+A few other foes then fire their guns at the main group before they proceed to engage their adversaries.
 Just as Johnny is about tussle with them, Sonya knocks him down with a leg sweep and saves him from some unexpected attacks.
 Because he wasn’t paying attention to his surroundings, she tells him to stay down while she acquires an enemy agent’s gun and fires away at her foes, all the while Cage begins to romantically admire her.

 Meanwhile, Kang is tussling with the several agents that have engaged him in hand-to-hand combat.
 Just then, he’s surrounded by more armed foes who’re about to shoot at him.
 Thankfully, he calms himself down and anticipates their shots before he’s able to dodge them with impressive agility.
 From there, he responds with several rapid-fire strikes before he moves on to crippling other agents.
 Even when a few of them manage to grab him, he’s able to break free and beat them up.

 Afterwards, Kano emerges and proceeds to open fire upon our main group, forcing all four of them to take cover.
-Suddenly, Kano’s guns get encased within a severe frost as he gets met upon by Sub-Zero as he chastises the fiend before dishonoring this whole contest.
+Suddenly, Kano’s guns get encased within a severe frost as he gets met upon by Sub-Zero as he chastises the fiend for dishonoring this whole contest.
 From there, Bi-Han kicks him off the main gate.

 Scorpion then sees him from afar and becomes enraged as he finally has his chance to get brutal revenge for his family’s murder.
 As such, he teleports in and kicks Sub-Zero onto the main walkway.
 Hanzo then tells him that he’ll die for his past action, yet Bi-Han is subtly puzzled by his statement.